 Major life activity— includes caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

-In regards to academic requirements and adjustments— it is agreed that accommodations should never alter the essential requirments of the college curricula.
+In regards to academic requirements and adjustments— it is agreed that accommodations should never alter the essential requirements of the college curricula.
 Theses laws do not obligate an institution to waive specific courses or academic requirement.